The Washington State University Pullman Catalog

 The WSU Construction Management (CM) program provides students with the tools and skills necessary to develop strong administrative, leadership and management expertise to be successful in today’s construction industry.
 Students pursuing a degree in construction management will be expected to understand a wide variety of topics that make up the built environment.
 This expertise includes understanding properties of materials and construction systems required for the construction professional.
 Concepts regarding contract administration, sustainability, risk management, estimating and scheduling are critical skills.

 Students in this program are encouraged to develop an inquisitive and inventive mind to understand management techniques, methods, and sequencing.
 It is also important that the graduate in construction management be knowledgeable in the field of business.
-Courses offered in a variety of departments are required to assure this breadth of understanding.
-The Bachelor of Science in Construction Management degree program is accredited by the American Council for Construction Education (ACCE).
+Courses offered in a variety of departments are required to ensure this breadth of understanding.
+The Bachelor of Science in Construction Management degree program is accredited by the American Council for Construction Education (ACCE) and is STEM designated.

 Student Learning Outcomes